-The related party transactions described in this proxy statement were approved by the board of directors or audit committee before this policy was adopted.
+The related party transactions described in this proxy statement entered into before this policy was adopted were approved by the board of directors or audit committee.

-In connection with the Company's private offering of convertible notes in November 2004, in order to permit hedging transactions by the purchasers, the purchasers of the notes required Bennett S. LeBow, who serves as Executive Chairman of the Company, to enter into an agreement granting an affiliate of Jefferies, the placement agent for the offering, the right, in its sole discretion, to borrow up to 3,828,843 shares of Common Stock from this stockholder or an entity affiliated with him during a 30-month period through May 2007, subject to extension under various conditions, and that he agree not to dispose of such shares during this period, subject to limited exceptions.
-In consideration for this stockholder agreeing to lend his shares in order to facilitate the Company's offering and accepting the resulting liquidity risk, the Company agreed to pay him or an affiliate designated by him an annual fee, payable on a quarterly basis in cash or, by mutual agreement of the Company and this stockholder, shares of Common Stock, equal to 1% of the aggregate market value of 3,828,843 shares of Common Stock.
+In connection with the Company's private offering of convertible notes in November 2004, in order to permit hedging transactions by the purchasers, the purchasers of the notes required Bennett S. LeBow, who serves as Executive Chairman of the Company, to enter into an agreement granting an affiliate of Jefferies, the placement agent for the offering, the right, in its sole discretion, to borrow up to 4,020,285 shares of Common Stock from this stockholder or an entity affiliated with him during a 30-month period through May 2007, subject to extension under various conditions, and that he agree not to dispose of such shares during this period, subject to limited exceptions.
+In consideration for this stockholder agreeing to lend his shares in order to facilitate the Company's offering and accepting the resulting liquidity risk, the Company agreed to pay him or an affiliate designated by him an annual fee, payable on a quarterly basis in cash or, by mutual agreement of the Company and this stockholder, shares of Common Stock, equal to 1% of the aggregate market value of 4,020,285 shares of Common Stock.
 In addition, the Company agreed to hold this stockholder harmless on an after-tax basis against any increase, if any, in the income tax rate applicable to dividends paid on the shares as a result of the share loan agreement.
-For the year ended December 31, 2006, the Company paid an entity affiliated with Mr. LeBow an aggregate of \$1,207,000 under this agreement.
+For the year ended December 31, 2007, the Company recognized expense of \$504,000 for amounts payable to an entity affiliated with Mr. LeBow under this agreement.
 This stockholder has the right to assign to one of the Company's other principal stockholders, Howard M. Lorber, who serves as the Company's President and Chief Executive Officer and as a director of the Company, some or all of his obligation to lend the shares under such agreement.
-In May 2006, Mr. LeBow assigned to Mr. Lorber the obligation to lend 562,355 shares of Common Stock under this agreement.
+In May 2006, Mr. LeBow assigned to Mr. Lorber the obligation to lend 590,472 shares of Common Stock under this agreement.

-In connection with the April 2005 placement of additional convertible notes, the Company entered into a similar arrangement through May 2007 with Mr. Lorber with respect to 330,750 shares of Common Stock.
-For the year ended December 31, 2006, the Company paid an entity affiliated with Mr. Lorber an aggregate of \$115,000 under this agreement and for the assigned obligation to lend shares.
+In connection with the April 2005 placement of additional convertible notes, the Company entered into a similar arrangement through May 2007 with Mr. Lorber with respect to 347,287 shares of Common Stock.
+For the year ended December 31, 2007, the Company recognized expense of \$62,000 for amounts payable to an entity affiliated with Mr. Lorber under this agreement and for the assigned obligation to lend shares.